 Schedule & Tuition

-Payment is due 30 days before the first day of each session.
+Payment is due 30 days before the start date of each session or course.

 Lab Equipment Sponsors